stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   Lightning Network protocol that allows an attacker to costlessly prevent other nodes from using their funds.
-  The proposal summarizes a [paper][ln fees paper] he has written about the possibility for Lighting nodes to charge two additional types of fees for forwarding payments, an upfront fee and a hold fee.
+  The proposal summarizes a [paper][ln fees paper] he has written about the possibility for Lightning nodes to charge two additional types of fees for forwarding payments, an upfront fee and a hold fee.
 The former would be paid by the ultimate spender to compensate forwarding nodes for temporarily using an [HTLC][topic htlc] slot, while the latter would be paid by any node that delays